+44 (0)1872 487 500 Open an Account

 Why take any chances?

-Key Currency is regulated by the FCA as an Authorised Payment Institution (No. 753989).
+For peace of mind, Key Currency is regulated by the FCA as an Authorised Payment Institution (No. 753989).
 As such, all money transfers are conducted through safeguarded client accounts.

 Get a free quote